 Stowe's School policies aim to provide staff, pupils, parents and guardians with clear information about the organisation and ethos of Stowe and the standards of behaviour expected by all members of its community.
-These policies enable us to work together to do the best by those in our care.
+These policies enable us to work together to do the best by those in our care, and they can be viewed below.

 When you come to Stowe you are joining a community of 785 pupils.
 In order for the community to function effectively and happily, certain rules are required.
 They can be broadly summarised under two headings: respect for others and respect for property.